How to Recognize the Signs & Symptoms of Dog Anxiety

 There are many different causes of anxiety in dogs.
 Some dogs and dog breeds are more susceptible than others.
 Generally speaking, dog anxiety falls into two main categories: situational and behavioral.

 Your dog is usually fine but gets anxious and stressed out in response to specific environments, situations, or things.
-Common triggers include thunderstorms, fireworks, and traveling.
-Sound familiar?
-Anxiety in dogs is unbelievably common.
+Common triggers include thunderstorms, fireworks, separation and traveling.
+Noise phobia is a fear of loud noises which prompts the dog to avoid or escape the noise.
+It’s estimated that one third of dogs are affected by noise phobia.
 For adopted pooches that have experienced trauma in their past, things like the vet, strangers, other dogs, or busy and chaotic places can also trigger anxiety.

 Recognizing the symptoms of situational anxiety in dogs